sensu/sensu-docs/content/sensu-go/6.8/operations/deploy-sensu/secure-postgres.md

 To use this guide, you must have:

 - A running Sensu deployment.
-- A running PostgreSQL instance that you've configured using the ["Scale with Enterprise Datastore"][4] guide using PostgreSQL 14
+- A running PostgreSQL instance that you've configured using the ["Scale with Enterprise Datastore"][4] guide with PostgreSQL version 14

 ## Install cfssl